The following is provided for your information:All policies can be viewed in full on request.

 Any discussion will be recorded and the parent/guardian will have access to any recordings made.

-If there are queries regarding the circumstances, the BSCB and OFSTED will be informed.
+If there are queries regarding the circumstances, the flow chart will be followed and the BSCB and OFSTED will be informed

-Action will be taken if we believe a child is suffering from persistent neglect resulting in damage to their health and development causing failure to thrive.
+Action will be taken if we believe a child is suffering from persistent neglect resulting in damage to their health or displaying signs causing failure to thrive.

 Any concern we have will be discussed with the parent/guardian.